FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ### Example round

 If it is your turn, you bet on rolling 🎁(Wunsch) and you rolled 1,2,5 which is ⚰️(Das Unvermeidliche).
 Therefore, you lose 2 points.
-If this is the first round of the game, you started with 10 points and now have 8 points.
+If this is the first round of the game, you started with 6 points and now have 4 points.
 Now it is the next players turn.
 The player choses to not predict anything and roll a 2,2,2 which is ☢️(Dreifaltigkeit).
 In this case the player gains 3 points and it is the next players turn.
 The third player predicts an 🦄(Einhorn) and roll a 1,3,6 and gains 5 points.

+### 🦄 Einhorn

+In case a player rolls an 🦄(Einhorn) the player then recieves the Einhorn.
+From this moment on the player no longer takes points from the main rock stash but instead takes the gained points from rolling the die from any one player.
+If the player with the Einhorn needs to give rocks back those rocks are given to any other player of choice.
+The 🦄(Einhorn) is passed once another player roles an 🦄(Einhorn).

-### Win
+### How to win

 The first player to reach 0 points (or less) loses the game.
 The game ends at this point and the player with the most points wins the game.